 Stream B - Space Science and Innovation projects

 Stream B supports collaborative space research and innovation projects involving the development of Australia’s niche space capability in areas of strategic national priority.
 International collaboration is encouraged.

 Note: There may be links contained within this document which will transfer you from this website.
 The Department of Industry, Innovation, Science, Research and Tertiary Education does not take responsibility for the content or accuracy of external websites, nor does linking constitute any form of endorsement.
 Further information is provided in our disclaimer.

-If you have a query relevant to the Department or problems accessing an attached file, please contact the Space Policy Unit.
+If you have a query relevant to the Department or problems accessing an attached file, please contact the Space Coordination Office.